The web video revolution has changed and minimized the role of music in truly effective video.

 I'm not talking about explainers or sales video where someone narrates the words they're seeing on the screen.... that's a barely passable powerpoint.
 I'm talking about short but content-rich videos that make a point, persuade, or motivate-- in any setting, from the web to an arena in Las Vegas.

 There are many sources of music.
-I'm not a lawyer, but if you're tribute is being seen just by family and friends and you produce it yourself, you can use whatever you want (I think).
+I'm not a lawyer, but if your tribute is being seen just by family and friends and you produce it yourself, you can use whatever you want (I think).
 If you are a producer who makes money at this game, and you're showing your project in a public setting, you have to stick to music that's cleared.
 That is, that you have the right to use.
 That music can come from a music library (they have existed since the dawn of television to provide enough music to quickly score thirty or sixty minutes of what were then 33 episode seasons).

 Music libraries became the friend of the industrial film, slideshow, and video producers from the 50's til today for much the same reason.